ExpressAI/AI-Gaokao/README.md

 ### Method 2: Using ExplainaBoard Web Platform
-An alternative way to test your Gaokao system w.r.t each question type (e.g., listening) is using the ExplainaBoard web platform.
+An alternative way to test your Gaokao system w.r.t. each question type (e.g., listening) is using the ExplainaBoard web platform.
 Specifically,

 * Access the explainaboard web - [dataset page](https://explainaboard.inspiredco.ai/datasets)
 * Search Gaokao dataset and choose the one where system outputs are generated